Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

 “It’s an embarrassment to have acted so badly,” Bardot said of her early films.
 “I suffered a lot in the beginning.
 I was really treated like someone less than nothing.”

-Bardot's unabashed, off-screen love affair with co-star Jean-Louis Trintignant further shocked the nation.
-It eradicated the boundaries between her public and private life and turned her into a hot prize for paparazzi.
+Bardot’s unabashed, off-screen love affair with co-star Jean-Louis Trintignant eradicated the boundaries between her public and private life and turned her into a hot prize for paparazzi.

 “I was looking for roots then,” she said in an interview.
 “I had none to offer.”